torvalds/linux/Documentation/sound/alsa-configuration.rst

 Module supports autoprobe a chip.

-Note: the driver may have problems regarding endianness.
+Analte: the driver may have problems regarding endianness.

 The power-management is supported.